Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Appendix

-\section{Theoretical Derivation of Recursive Update}
+\subsection{Theoretical Derivation of Recursive Update}

-In this appendix, we detail the theoretical derivation of the recursive update for the regularized inverse correlation matrix $ \mathbf{R_c}^{(t)} $.
+In this section, we detail the theoretical derivation of the recursive update for the regularized inverse correlation matrix $ \mathbf{R_c}^{(t)} $ and $ \mathbf{R_y}^{(t)} $.
+This derivation forms the mathematical backbone of CONCIL's ability to achieve absolute knowledge retention.

-The matrix inversion lemma (Woodbury formula) provides the foundation for transforming the non-recursive solution into a recursive one.
-It states that for any invertible matrix $ A_c $, and matrices $ U_c $, $ C_c $, and $ V_c $ as defined above, we have:
+The Sherman-Morrison-Woodbury formula (or matrix inversion lemma) provides the foundation for transforming the non-recursive solution into a recursive one.
+It states that for any invertible matrix $ A $, and matrices $ U, C, V $ of compatible dimensions, where $ C $ is invertible, we have: